 My interests are varied and eclectic and I've got an incredibly open mind.

-My creativity ranges from blacksmithing (my main passion) to working in wood and leather with the odd bit of writing and sketching.
+My creativity ranges from blacksmithing (my main passion) and writing to working in wood and leather with the odd bit of sketching.

 I enjoy reenacting (mostly SCA) simply because it brings together three things I love: camping, smithing, teaching.